sandorex/set-in-obsidian-plugin/README.md

 # Set In Obsidian Plugin
 Plugin that allows time planning in obsidian

-> **WARNING:** This plugin is experimental and may fundamentally change in the future
+> **WARNING:** Plugin should be considered beta software until version 1.1.x is released

-*Made cause [obsidian-day-planner](https://github.com/lynchjames/obsidian-day-planner) has been abandoned*
+*Made as a simpler replacement for [obsidian-day-planner](https://github.com/lynchjames/obsidian-day-planner)*

 ## Quick Usage Guide
 The plugin looks for date in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format inside inline code backticks at beginning of any list item, here are some examples of the syntax: